oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 This tutorial is part of the enterprise-ready workshop series.
 In this workshop, you'll enhance the base Todo application by creating an automated report using Okta's no-code Workflows platform.

+## Introduction

 You built the following Todo application:

-{% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"The Todo application you built showing tasks to try workflows, watch a workflows video, build your first animation, and read the workflows docs" width:"800" %}{: .center-image }
+{% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"The Todo application showing five tasks" width:"800" %}{: .center-image }

+The application allows entering todo items and marking them completed when done.

+But it's missing an important enterprise capability.

-You need to add one additional enterprise capability.
-You need to add a todo report that summarizes all the todo items for your organization and automatically emails the report once a week.
+You need to add a report that summarizes all the todo items for your organization and automatically emails the report once a week.

 The email report looks like this: